AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

 \end{quote}

-In addition to investigating the effects of LLM augmentation on individual forecasts and on forecasters of different levels of skill, we also investigate its potentially adverse effects on aggregate forecasts.
-Due to the 'wisdom of the crowd' effect, aggregation---such as taking the median forecast---tends to result in an overall forecast that is more accurate than the forecasts given by most individuals, even across heterogeneous types of forecasters who may have different skill levels \parencite{mannes2014wisdom,budescu2015identifying}.
-However, this aggregation tends to be most effective when there is a diversity of forecasts.
-If the LLM augmentation anchors human forecasters on the same forecast for a given question, it could reduce the value of aggregation.
-We test whether LLM augmentation homogenizes forecasts: motivating our third hypothesis, where we predicted a reduction in accuracy.
+In addition to investigating the effects of LLM augmentation on individual forecasts and on forecasters of different levels of skill, we also collect data allowing us to look at its potentially adverse effects on aggregate forecasts.
+Due to the `wisdom of the crowd' effect, aggregation---such as taking the median forecast---tends to result in an aggregated forecast that is more accurate than the majority of forecasts given by most individuals, even across heterogeneous types of forecasters who may have different skill levels \parencite{mannes2014wisdom,budescu2015identifying}.
+However, this aggregation tends to be most effective when there is a diversity of independent forecasts, not if the forecasts share a common source of variation and are thus intercorrelated.
+If the LLM augmentations anchor many human forecasters on the same or very similar point forecast for a given question, it could reduce the value of aggregation as the independence of forecasts is reduced, inducing a potential group think effect.
+If this is the case, this would provide a substantial source of concern for applications of LLM augmentations in practice.
+To look at this, we test whether LLM augmentation homogenizes forecasts in this way, motivating our third hypothesis, where we predicted a reduction in group-level accuracy.

-\begin{quote} \textbf{Null Hypothesis 3}: There is no difference in aggregate level forecasting accuracy between the superforecasting (biased) LLM augmentation and the control. \end{quote}
+\begin{quote} \textbf{Null Hypothesis 3}: There is no difference in aggregate level forecasting accuracy between the superforecasting (noisy) LLM augmentation and the control. \end{quote}